 For caregivers and family members, this question looms large.
 Forget a familiar name or appointment, make a mistake in a bank account, or burn something on the stove, and you ask yourself, “Is this it?
 Has my Alzheimer’s started?”

 Don’t panic.
-While some types of Alzheimer’s may be more likely to be inherited than others, dementia expert David Troxel thinks our stress-filled, multi-tasking culture almost encourages forgetfulness: “We depend upon our smart phones to remind us of appointments, our cell phones are automatically programmed to dial a number, and our GPS systems take us where we want to go without much thinking.”
+While everyone’s situation is different, dementia expert David Troxel thinks our stress-filled, multi-tasking culture almost encourages forgetfulness: “We depend upon our smart phones to remind us of appointments, our cell phones are automatically programmed to dial a number, and our GPS systems take us where we want to go without much thinking.”

-While many people are becoming a bit more forgetful because they aren’t exercising their brains, Troxel affirms that periodic memory lapses aren’t usually a sign of early Alzheimer’s, particularly in younger persons.
+While many people are becoming a bit more forgetful because they aren’t exercising their brains, Troxel affirms that periodic memory lapses aren’t usually a sign of early Alzheimer’s disease, particularly in younger persons.

 So, are you more likely to get Alzheimer’s if one of your parents have the disease?
-Here is a summary of the current thinking about the inheritability of Alzheimer’s.
+Here is a summary of the current thinking about the inheritability of Alzheimer’s disease.

 Assessing your risk

-While the evidence is not definitive, getting plenty of exercise, not smoking, controlling weight, eating a heart-friendly diet, and staying socially and intellectually active may help delay the onset of Alzheimer’s disease, or may even prevent it.
+Researchers are learning that there are lifestyle modifications that can help to reduce the risk of dementia.
+Be sure to get plenty of exercise, stop or quit smoking, control weight, eat a heart-friendly diet, and staying socially and intellectually active.
 If you have experienced Alzheimer’s disease in your family, take these positive wellness steps.
 They cannot hurt you but may help quite a bit!

 Get moral support and Alzheimer’s resources in your Facebook feed by liking our Remember for Alzheimer’s Facebook page.